Space ceiling Logo

 • Best for: High-end homes, offices, and heritage buildings.

-4. Cathedral Ceiling
+4. Cathedral Vault Ceiling

 • High, sloped ceilings that create an open, airy feel.